 Learn to love your body

 People who are overweight or obese have declining insulin sensitivity—or the ability to use insulin to properly control blood sugar levels—and are therefore more likely to develop diabetes.
-Overweight women who took classes about body image and emotional eating lost 3.5 times more weight in a year than those who got typical diet advice in a study from the Technical University of Lisbon in Portugal.
+Overweight women who took classes about body image and emotional eating lost 3.5 times more weight in a year than those who got typical diet advice in a study published in Medicine and Science in Sports and Exercise from the Technical University of Lisbon in Portugal.
 The biggest losers in the study dropped more than body fat: They shed worries about body shape and size and gained the emotional freedom that makes sticking with a healthy eating and activity easier.
 So don’t wait for the pounds to come off.
 Look at yourself with more compassion in the mirror, noting your most attractive features and appreciating everything that all parts of your body do for you.
 Here are 12 proven ways to boost your body image in 10 minutes or less.

 Become label savvy

 Think you’re a whiz at reading a nutrition facts panel?
 That’s what 33 percent of people in a study published in the Journal of the American Dietetic Association thought.
 But using eye-scan technology that tracked what consumers really saw, scientists found that just 9 percent consistently checked calorie counts.
 And only 1 percent looked at fat, sugar, and serving size on most products.
 Know the serving size, then check calories and fat.
 Make sure the carbohydrate count fits your meal plan.
 And look for good-for-you stuff like fiber.
 “Understanding the nutritional content in a food and choosing wisely is one of the most important things you can do to protect your health and prevent diabetes,” says Davida F. Kruger, a nurse and diabetes expert at Henry Ford Hospital in Detroit, and the author of The Diabetes Travel Guide.
 (If you’re eating out, these are the 8 menu items diabetics should always avoid.)